-Judith Scheele is Directrice d’études at the École des Hautes Études en Sciences Sociales in Paris.
+Judith Scheele is Directrice d’études at the École des Hautes Études en Sciences Sociales in Marseille.
 She has carried out research in Algeria, northern Mali, and Chad.
 She is author of Village Matters: Politics, Knowledge and Community in Kabylia and Smugglers and Saints of the Sahara: Regional Connectivity in the Twentieth Century.

 Andrew Shryock is Arthur F. Thurnau Professor of Anthropology at the University of Michigan.
 He studies political culture in the Middle East, Arab and Muslim immigrants in North America, and new approaches to history writing.
 His recent books include Deep History: The Architecture of Past and Present, Islamophobia/Islamophilia: Beyond the Politics of Enemy and Friend, and From Hospitality to Grace: A Julian Pitt-Rivers Omnibus.